brucemack/WARS-Birdhouse/README.md

 * 1"x6" nominal stock (5.5" actual)
   * Back: 10" length
   * Bottom: 6" length
-  * Roof: 7 1/4" length with 32 degree bevel on table saw
+  * Roof: 7 1/4" length with 32 degree bevel on table saw.
+(Set fence at 6 1/2")
-  * Front: 3 1/4" with 32 degree bevel on table saw.
+  * Front: 3 3/4" max length with 32 degree bevel on table saw.
 Hole 1 1/2" diameter.
+(Measure this peice using side and adjust fence accordindly).

 **PLEASE USE CAUTION WHEN WORKING WITH POWER TOOLS!**